kitnil/awesome/README.md

 ## C

+- [unbound](https://github.com/NLnetLabs/unbound) - Unbound is a validating, recursive, and caching DNS resolver.
 - [abduco](https://github.com/martanne/abduco) - abduco provides session management i.e. it allows programs to be run independently from its controlling terminal.
 That is programs can be detached - run in the background - and then later reattached.
 Together with dvtm it provides a simpler and cleaner alternative to tmux or screen.
 - [xnotify](https://github.com/phillbush/xnotify) - read notifications from stdin and display them on the screen
 - [robotgo](https://github.com/go-vgo/robotgo) - RobotGo, Go Native cross-platform GUI automation  @vcaesar